OSARA: Open Source Accessibility for the REAPER Application

 - Track area: Provides options for inserting, duplicating and removing tracks, etc.

-You access this by pressing control+applications.
+You access this by pressing control+applications on Windows or Control+2 on Mac.

 - Routing: Allows you to quickly add and remove sends, receives and outputs without opening the I/O window.

-You access this by pressing alt+applications.
+You access this by pressing alt+applications on Windows or Control+3 on Mac.

 OSARA can display a list of parameters for various elements such as tracks, items and effects.